Diabetic Lower Extremity Wounds

 Diabetes is a metabolic disease in which the body’s inability to produce any or enough insulin causes elevated levels of glucose in the blood.
 High blood glucose levels make it difficult for wounds to heal and have a higher risk of being infected.

-The use of Hyperbaric Oxygen Therapy to treat diabetic lower extremity wounds accelerates healing, reduces amputation rates, and can dramatically improve quality of life.
+The use of Hyperbaric Oxygen Therapy (HBOT) to treat diabetic lower extremity wounds accelerates healing, reduces amputation rates, and can dramatically improve quality of life.

-- Helps fight infection
+- Helps fight infections